tensorlayer/TensorLayerX/docs/modules/optimizers.rst

 API - Optimizers
 ================

-.. automodule:: tensorlayer.optimizers
+.. automodule:: tensorlayerx.optimizers

-TensorLayer3 provides simple API and tools to ease research, development and reduce the time to production.
+TensorLayerX provides simple API and tools to ease research, development and reduce the time to production.
-Therefore, we provide the latest state of the art optimizers that work with Tensorflow, MindSpore and PaddlePaddle.
+Therefore, we provide the latest state of the art optimizers that work with Tensorflow, MindSpore, PaddlePaddle and PyTorch.
-The optimizers functions provided by TensorFlow, MindSpore and PaddlePaddle can be used in TensorLayer3.
+The optimizers functions provided by Tensorflow, MindSpore, PaddlePaddle and PyTorch can be used in TensorLayerX.
-We have also wrapped the optimizers functions for each framework, which can be found in tensorlayer.optimizers.
+We have also wrapped the optimizers functions for each framework, which can be found in tensorlayerx.optimizers.
-In addition, we provide the latest state of Optimizers Dynamic Learning Rate that work with Tensorflow, MindSpore and PaddlePaddle.
+In addition, we provide the latest state of Optimizers Dynamic Learning Rate that work with Tensorflow, MindSpore, PaddlePaddle and PyTorch.

 Optimizers List
 ---------------